Twentysix26/Red-Docs/red/red_guide_command_args.md

 * `me` - the bot's member object...
 Not sure why you'd want it, but it has the same attributes as author does.

 #### channel
-no attribute just shows the name. ex. {2} becomes general-chat
+if no attribute specified, just shows the name. ex. {2} becomes general-chat

 * `name`
 * `id`